Madushan98/Madushan98/README.md

 ## Hi there, I am Madushan Ranasinghe!

-University Undergraduate Who loves to learn new Technologies.
+University Undergraduate Who loves to learn new Technologies, Focused and highly motivated Software Engineer with close to 1 year of industrial experience in Full stack software development.
+I'm capable of learning and adapting to new technologies quickly.
+Also, a good team player.
 <br />`

 - 💼 any freelance work? do reach, [email](mailto:ranasinghemadushan@gmail.com)